 The real reason behind why the dementors were in Little Whinging, is never really revealed in the film.
 The book provides the answer to this, Professor Dolores Umbridge sets them off, as she wanted (according to the book) Harry 'silenced', and acted upon Fudge's instructions, who was in denial of Voldemort's return.

 Rose Windsor, a member of the British Royal Family, worked - and is credited as - an Art Department Assistant on this film.
 Her wedding to a member of the Royal Family was featured in OK! magazine - largely due to Prince William's girlfriend Catherine Duchess of Cambridge attending her wedding.
 She specifically asked to be credited on Harry Potter as 'Rose Windsor' rather than her full Royal title.

-The studio considered moving the entire production out to Barradov in Prague, from Leavesden, to take advantage of its incentives, but the move was vetoed by Alan Rickman and David Heyman, primarily on security issues.
+The studio considered moving the entire production out to Barradov in Prague, from Leavesden, to take advantage of its incentives, but the move was vetoed by Daniel Radcliffe's father Alan and David Heyman, primarily on security issues.

 According to David Yates, he had originally shot a three-hour film.
 However, some material had to be cut out in the final edit, as the movie was 45 minutes too long.
 Therefore, several locations which were used for various scenes do not appear in the final cut of the film.
 In Virginia Water, scenes were shot where Professor McGonagall recovers from Stunning Spells, and Burnham Beeches was used for filming the scene where Hagrid introduces his fifth-year Care of Magical Creatures class to Thestrals.
 Harry skips stones in front of the Glenfinnan Monument in Glenfinnan in another cut scene.